JoycelynR/TermProject/README.md

   Want the website to be both informative and transactional, catering to both individual customers and businesses planning events

 Requirements:
-Multiple Pages
+Multiple Pages,
 Include HTML, CSS, JavaScript
-Forms
+Forms,
-Neat
+Neat,
-Functional
+Functional,
 Multiple Features